 The human spirit is too big to stay satisfied within any material cage, however grand

-During our normal life, however, we don’t recognize that we are longing for the infinite; we keep longing for many worldly things.
+Normally however, we don’t recognize that we are longing for the infinite; we keep longing for many worldly things.
 Yet such longings, even if fulfilled, can’t fulfill us.
 Being mundane and finite, they keep us inside the cage of materialism.

 Unfortunately, though we are often dissatisfied, we don’t often become dissatisfied enough to look outside the cage, for the infinite.
 Why?
 Because materialistic culture allures us with seemingly infinite pathways to pleasure.
 Allured, we keep seeking forever in places where nothing lasts forever.